trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 ## Analysis Forms

-These forms have a striped background throughout the app.
+These forms have a blue top bar throughout the app.

 - You can collapse the form for analysis results.
 - You can expand the form to tweak your analysis.